amalgam8/amalgam8/examples/README.md

 environment.
 Where appropriate, environment specific instructions are provided.

-1. Clone the Amalgam8 examples repo and then start the Vagrant environment (or install and setup the equivalent dependencies manually)
+1. Download the [Vagrantfile](https://github.com/amalgam8/amalgam8/blob/master/examples/Vagrantfile) and start the Vagrant environment (or install and setup the equivalent dependencies manually).

     ```bash
-    git clone git@github.com:amalgam8/examples.git

-    cd examples
     vagrant up
     vagrant ssh

-    cd $GOPATH/src/github.com/amalgam8/amalgam8/examples
     ```

-1. Start the multi-tenant control plane and a tenant

-    Start the control plane services (registry and controller) by running the following command:
+    Once inside the vagrant box, switch to the Amalgam8 examples folder:

     ```bash
+    cd amalgam8/examples
+    ```

+1. Start the control plane services (service registry, controller) and the ELK stack

+    ```bash
     docker/run-controlplane-docker.sh start
     ```

-    The above command also creates a tenant named "local" in the control plane.
+1. The `a8ctl` command line utility can be used to setup routes between microservices.

-1. Before we start using the `a8ctl` command line utility, we need to set the `A8_CONTROLLER_URL` and the `A8_REGISTRY_URL` environment variables to point to the addresses of the controller and the registry respectively.
+   Before we start using the `a8ctl` command line utility, we need to set the `A8_CONTROLLER_URL` and the `A8_REGISTRY_URL` environment variables to point to the addresses of the controller and the registry respectively.